 Rendezvous with Madness Film Festival is a signature event of Workman Arts, produced annually in Toronto since 1993.

-The first festival of its kind in the world, and currently the largest, Rendezvous with Madness was co-founded by Kathleen Fagan and Workman Arts’ Executive/Artistic Director Lisa Brown.
-The Festival investigates the facts and mythologies surrounding mental illness and addiction as presented by both Canadian and international filmmakers, as well as by visual and media-based artists.
+The first festival of its kind in the world, and currently the largest, Rendezvous with Madness was co-founded by Kathleen Fagan and Workman Arts’ Founder Lisa Brown.
+The Festival investigates the facts and mythologies surrounding mental health and addiction issues as presented by both Canadian and international filmmakers, as well as by visual and media-based artists.

 The festival provides filmmakers and artists with opportunities to exhibit work that may not otherwise be seen; facilitates discussion between artists and audiences on these cinematic and media representations; and increases awareness of, and advocacy for, mental health and addiction issues among the broader public.